visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/VolumePlot.rst

 When the Volume plot is drawn in ray casting mode, the number of samples along each ray that is cast through the data becomes important.
 Having too few sample points along a ray gives rise to sampling artifacts such as rings or voids.
-You should adjust this number until you are satisfied with the image.
+The user should adjust this number until they are satisfied with the image.
 More samples generally produce a better image, though the image will take longer to produce.
 To change the number of samples per ray, enter a new number of samples per ray into the **Samples per ray** text field.

 When using lighting, the gradient calculation method that the Volume plot uses influences the quality of the images that are produced.
-By default, VisIt uses the Sobel operator, which uses more information from adjacent cells to calculate a gradient.
+By default, VisIt_ uses the Sobel operator, which uses more information from adjacent cells to calculate a gradient.
 When the Sobel operator is used to calculate the gradient, lighting usually looks better.
 The alternative gradient calculation method is